 If you have the time to get out of Paris, there are plenty of short excursions within reach.
-The most popular is likely a day trip to Versailles.
+The most popular is likely a day trip to Versailles, also included with your Paris Pass.
 The extravagant summer retreat for past French kings is dripping in gold and mirrors.
 It’s the epitome of wealth, royalty, and power.
 It gets very crowded so go early!

 So, what tips would you give Paris First-Timers?

 Liked this post?
 Please share it using the social media buttons below!

 Need a Paris hotel?
 Check out my Travel-Tested Paris Neighborhoods and Hotels Guide!